AJslashTracey/hip4_market_data/README.md

 5. Compare apparent signal quality against actual executable liquidity.

 This last step is where most ideas failed.

-## Why publish this

-There is value in showing a serious trading research process even when the result is "do not build this."
-This archive is intended to show:

-- what was collected
-- how the data was structured
-- what hypotheses were tested
-- where the edge looked real
-- why the edge was still not monetizable

-## Next steps

-- Add selected collectors and analysis scripts into this repo.
-- Publish `3,000`-line excerpts into `data/samples/`.
-- Add a short write-up per experiment with charts and failure modes.
-- Add a compact scored dataset table for quick orientation.

 See [docs/datasets.md](docs/datasets.md), [docs/findings.md](docs/findings.md), and [docs/samples.md](docs/samples.md).